 - Next, add wakame to the pan.
 Stir a little and turn off the heat.
 Never ever let wakame boil in the soup, otherwise its taste might get distorted.

 - Put the soup in bowls and garnish with spring onions.
+Serve hot.

 Health Benefits of Miso Soup

 Researches have found that having 3-4 servings of Miso soup every day reduces the risk of breast cancer in women.
 This is because the soup contains Isoflavones, which are believed to block the cancer-causing effects of oestrogen and thus, prevent breast cancer.
-However, till date, there has been no conclusive evidence for proving the same.
+However, till date, there has been no conclusive evidence proving the same.
 Miso soup has also been said to provide the following health benefits:

 - Miso soup is rich with antioxidants, protective fatty acids and Vitamin E. It also has protein, Vitamin B12 and some important of minerals.
 Thus, it is said to be great for strengthening the immune system.